LLNL/mttime/docs/source/user_guide.rst

 Waveform Data
 ^^^^^^^^^^^^^

-tdmtpy expects both observed and synthetic Green's functions to be fully processed.
+mttime expects both observed and synthetic Green's functions to be fully processed.
 This means they are corrected for instrument response, filtered, and decimated, and saved as SAC binary files.